Academic Calendar 2024-2025

 2. Engage with the debates in contemporary Buddhist communities as they pertain to issues of gender, sexuality, race, politics, and ecology.

-3. Explore the role of contemplative practice in contemporary Buddhisms by practicing various kinds of meditation
+3. Explore the role of contemplative practice in contemporary Buddhism by practicing various kinds of meditation.

 5. Practice academic reading, writing, research, and critical thinking.